kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 The DCID of the original Initial packet is defined as the hash of the first payload of the CRYPTO stream.
-This prevents attackers from sending "fake" initial packets that would be processed in the same server connection context as the authentic packet.
+This prevents attackers from sending "fake" Initial packets that would be processed in the same server connection context as the authentic packet.
 However, it does not prevent address substitution attacks such as:
 ```